 - Campaigns – Marketing & Sales teams are like brothers and sisters – every sales action is previously supported by marketing campaigns in which you draw lead attention and “prepare” them for sales team victories.
 One of the most common examples is an email campaign.

 - Opportunities – if your lead is really interested, you can create an opportunity to close a business with them.
 Once they become an opportunity, you definitely want to add all of the information that can lead to a successful sale.

 Choosing the CRM System solution that suits your business needs

 Once you have got yourself familiar with CRM and how your business can use it, it is the perfect moment to find the best solution that suits your business needs.

 Complex CRM solutions, such as Microsoft Dynamics 365 CRM, comes with basic features like storing contacts, leads and opportunities, preparing campaigns, communicating with employees and etc, but this can be expanded with additional features such as Enterprise resource planning, a Property Management System (PMS), a Content Management System (CMS), Websites and Project Management.

 Finally, when you are choosing the CRM solution for your business, keep your business processes and needs in mind.
-Only than you can be fully supported with functions you really need.
+Only then you can be fully supported with the functions you really need.